temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 </TabItem>
 </Tabs>

-Behind the scenes, the SDK transforms this to a `ScheduleActivity` Command, which is sent to the Temporal Server.
-This Command includes various metadata, including the activity type (`Foo`), activity task queue (`Bar`), activity ID, and `RetryPolicy` (if not specified, Temporal uses a default policy).
+Behind the scenes, the SDK transforms this into a `ScheduleActivity` Command, which is sent to the Temporal Server.
+This Command includes various metadata, including the activity type (`SimpleActivity`), activity task queue (`sampleTaskQueue`), and activity ID.
+A `RetryPolicy` was not specified, so Temporal uses [the default Retry Policy](https://docs.temporal.io/docs/concepts/workflows#retry-policy).

 ### Step 2 - Temporal Server